 The Best Smoked Turkey Recipe

-What type of pellets should I use?
-You can use whatever pellet you would like!
-We used the original Traeger pellets for this recipe.
+- Restock smoker pellets: make sure to restock your pellets.
+There’s nothing worse than running out during a long smoke!
+We used original Traeger pellets for this recipe.
 You can use hickory, cherry, or any other pellet flavor you’d like.

 There are a few different steps to this smoked turkey recipe but the nice part is that many of the ingredients overlap!